qnkhuat/gochess/README.md

 # Disclaimer
 I'm building this project while learning Go.
 So any Comments on code quality + logic will be much appricated!
+Please add your comment in this [issue](https://github.com/qnkhuat/chessterm/issues/1) if you have any!